MyPasswordIsWeak/ciAM/README.md

 # ciAM

-cia Application Manager, well more like installer for now
+cia application manager (ciAM) - A minimalist cia installer for the 3ds
 a combination of the AM (application module) module and cia

-# Controlls
+# Controls

 |Button|Function|
 |-----|-----|